 - 7. Screenings in the qualifying run must occur at least once daily and begin between noon and 10 p.m.
 The motion picture must be exhibited for paid admission, and must be advertised during its run in a major newspaper: The New York Times, Time Out New York or The Village Voice (New York); Los Angeles Times or LA Weekly (Los Angeles).
-Advertisements must have minimum dimensions of one inch by two inches and must include the theater, film title and the dates and screening times of the qualifying exhibition.
+Advertisements must have minimum dimensions of one inch by two inches and must include the theater, film title, and the dates and screening times of the qualifying exhibition.
+A listing in the theater grid will not meet this requirement.
 Advertising must begin on the first day of the qualifying run. - 8.
 Works that are essentially promotional or instructional are not eligible, nor are works that are essentially unfiltered records of performances. - 9.
 Only individual documentary works are eligible.
-This excludes from consideration such works as: - episodes extracted from a larger series, - segments taken from a single "composite" program, - · alternate versions of ineligible works, and - documentary short subjects created from materials substantially taken from or cut down from completed, publicly exhibited feature-length documentaries. - The significant dialogue or narration must be in English, or the entry must have English-language subtitles. - 11.
+This excludes from consideration such works as: - multi-part or limited series, - episodes extracted from a larger series, - segments taken from a single "composite" program, - alternate versions of ineligible works, and - documentary short subjects created from materials substantially taken from or cut down from completed, publicly exhibited feature-length documentaries. - 10.
+The significant dialogue or narration must be in English, or the entry must have English-language subtitles. - 11.
 Films that, in any version, receive a nontheatrical public exhibition or distribution before their qualifying run as defined in Paragraph IV.A.1 above will not be eligible for Academy Awards consideration.
-Nontheatrical public exhibition or distribution includes but is not limited to: - Broadcast and cable television - PPV/VOD - DVD distribution - Internet transmission
+Nontheatrical public exhibition or distribution includes but is not limited to: - Broadcast and cable television - PPV/VOD

+- DVD distribution - Internet transmission